changhoonhahn/gqp_mc/README.md

 ln -s /global/cfs/cdirs/desi/mocks/gqp_mini_mocha/ mini_mocha
 ```

+If you're symlinks are outdated or wrong, [update those](https://github.com/kgb0255/GQPMC_v2_JAMES/blob/master/Documentation/NERSC_Installation/outdated_symlink.md)

 You need to install FSPS if you want to use the iFSPS fitter ([https://github.com/cconroy20/fsps](https://github.com/cconroy20/fsps)).
-See below for some notes on installing FSPS on NERSC
+See below for some notes on installing FSPS on NERSC.
-Yoy need also to install CIGALE if you want to use CIGALE photometry fitter ([https://cigale.lam.fr](https://cigale.lam.fr).
+You need also to install CIGALE if you want to use CIGALE photometry fitter ([https://cigale.lam.fr](https://cigale.lam.fr).
 See below some notes on installing CIGALE on NERSC

 With the data all set up, we can now install the package:
 ```bash